MostlyAdequate/mostly-adequate-guide/ch4.md

 var allTheChildren = map(getChildren);
 ```

 Giving a function fewer arguments than it expects is typically called *partial application*.
 Partially applying a function can remove a lot of boiler plate code.
-Consider what the above `allTheChildren` function would be with the uncurried `map` from lodash[^note the arguments are in a different order]:
+Consider what the above `allTheChildren` function would be with the uncurried `map` from lodash(note the arguments are in a different order):

 ```js
 var allTheChildren = function(elements) {